 \subsection{Unbiased error estimation}

-We estimate errors in the average emission flux $\bar{S}_{z, m}(\lambda)$ measured by \linsimstack with the following four independent methods, and conservatively combine them to get a final variance in $\bar{S}$.
+We estimated errors in the average emission flux, $\bar{S}_{z, m}(\lambda)$, measured by \linsimstack using the following four independent methods, and conservatively combined them to obtain a final variance in $\bar{S}$.

-\begin{enumerate}[itemsep=-0mm] \item \texttt{Linear Formulation:} For the linear least-squares problem, the statistical covariance has the analytical form: $C_{\bar{S}} = (A^T W A)^{-1}$.
-This encodes a very robust lower bound for the full error on $\bar{S}_{z, m}(\lambda)$, as it encodes the random error limit as a result of the covariance of the map pixels, but does not encode any information about systematics. \item \texttt{Pixel Bootstrapping:} Similar to \citet{2020Duivenvoorden}, we randomly select $80\%$ of the unmasked pixels and perform the least-squares stacking algorithm ten times, to randomly resample the pixels in each map, which correspond to different instrumental noise realizations. \item \texttt{Catalog Bootstrapping:} We follow \citep{Viero_2022} and run ten iterations with $80\%$:$20\%$ split bootstrapping on the catalog, where the number of bins is doubled while still fitting all emitters available in the catalog to prevent negatively biasing the fluxes.
-Note that galaxy bootstrapping also encodes the noise-realization variations that is encoded by pixel bootstrapping; it is reasonable to expect the variance in $\bar{S}_{z, m}(\lambda)$ when randomly sampling over galaxies would be higher than when pixel sampling. \item \texttt{Jack-knifing:} Similar to \citet{2020Duivenvoorden}, for a given map, we rerun our stacking algorithm four times, with each quartile of the map masked for one run.
-This encapsulates sample or cosmic variance, at least at the scale of the field ($\lesssim$ 2 sq. deg.). \end{enumerate} Figure \ref{fig:errors} shows the \textit{fractional} error estimates in the mean stacked fluxes using these four individual methods.
-Note that the uncertainty in $\bar{S}_{z, m}(\lambda)$ is one of two direct contributors to the constraining power on \cii emission, the other being the uncertainty in the SED fit; see Sections \ref{subsec:continuum} and \ref{sec:cii} (empirically, the overall uncertainty in our line emission measurement is moderately more dependent on the stacking flux uncertainty than the SED fit uncertainty).
-Thus, we conservatively select the quadrature sum of the jackknifing error (which encodes cosmic variance at the scale of the field) and the maximum of the other three error estimates, to get the $\sigma(\bar{S}_{z, m}(\lambda))$ for the subsequent analyses.
+\paragraph{Linear formulation:} For the linear least-squares problem, the statistical covariance has the analytical form $C_{\bar{S}} = (A^T W A)^{-1}$.
+This provides a robust lower bound for the complete error in $\bar{S}_{z, m}(\lambda)$, as it reflects the random error limit resulting from the covariance of the map pixels, but does not include any information about systematics. \paragraph{Pixel bootstrapping:} Similarly to \citet{2020Duivenvoorden}, we randomly selected $80\%$ of the unmasked pixels and performed the least-squares stacking algorithm ten times to randomly resample the pixels in each map, corresponding to different instrumental noise realizations. \paragraph{Catalog bootstrapping:} We followed \citep{Viero_2022} and ran ten iterations with $80\%$:$20\%$ split bootstrapping on the catalog, doubling the number of bins while still fitting all emitters available to prevent negatively biasing the fluxes.
+Galaxy bootstrapping also captures the noise-realization variation encoded by pixel bootstrapping; the variance in $\bar{S}_{z, m}(\lambda)$ when randomly sampling over galaxies is expected to be higher than when pixel sampling. \paragraph{Jack-knifing:} Similarly to \citet{2020Duivenvoorden}, for a given map, we reran our stacking algorithm four times, with each quartile of the map masked for one run.
+This encapsulates sample, or cosmic, variance at the scale of the field ($\lesssim$ 2 sq. deg.).